Liideli/GymDiary-backend/README.md

 # GymDiary Backend

 Welcome to GymDiary Backend!
 This repository contains the backend server implementation for GymDiary, a comprehensive fitness tracking application.
-GymDiary Backend is built using Node.js and GraphQL, providing a powerful and flexible platform for handling user authentication, workout logging, exercise logging, and more.
+GymDiary Backend is built using Node.js and GraphQL, providing a powerful and flexible platform for handling user authentication, workout logging, exercise logging, groups and more.

 ## Technologies Used